nthonybruno/funemploy/README.md

 **July 10th, 2022**
 - Created job.py to standardize job posting information on backend and how it will be handled by funemply
 - Began preliminary work to web scrape startup.jobs using beautifulsoup, program succesfully captures first page job posting headers

+**July 12th, 2022**
+- Improved documentation and naming schemes for startup.jobs connector.
-- To Do: Rename main.py, better document Job.py and main.py, allow pagination for startup.jobs (capture job posting headers from ALL pages)
+- Allow pagination for startup.jobs (capture job posting headers from ALL pages)